 The Shepley Drain is located entirely within the Town of Essex.
 The drainage basin served by the Shepley Drain consists of approximately 605.10 hectares (1495.2 acres).
 The Shepley Drain compromises of an open drain and commences at the outlet to the Richmond Drain located along the south side of County Road 20, at Pt.
 Lot 6, Gore Concession.
 The Shepley Drain then extends upstream in a generally southeasterly direction to the north side of Gore Road near the property line of Lots 58 and 59, Concession 1.
 A plan showing the general location of the Shepley Drain, and affected Property Owners is attached in Appendix "REI-E".
-The work under this project generally comprises of the construction of a replacement access bridge for the agricultural lands of Gorski Land Holdings Inc. The work on the bridge being replaced includes the removal of the existing structure; the installation of a new culvert at the location as shown in "Appendix REI-E"; new culvert end treatments comprising of quarried limestone rip rap on filter cloth end protection; granular approach, granular backfill, and granular transition areas.
+The work under this project generally comprises of the construction of replacement access bridges for the agricultural lands of Elwood Defour and residential lands of Garry and Bonny Quick.
+The work on the bridges being replaced includes the removal of the existing structures; the installation of a new culverts at the locations as shown in "Appendix REI-E"; new culvert end treatments comprising of precast concrete block walls for Defour, and battered concrete jute bags or the reuse of the existing poured concrete headwalls for Quick; granular approach, granular backfill, and granular transition areas.
+The Quick bridge is to be replaced as future works as the existing bridge is found to be in satisfactory condition and not in need of replacement as of the date of these specifications.
+The poured concrete headwalls can be reused in consultation with the Drainage Superintendent if they are found to be in good condition when the maintenance replacement of the Quick bridge is required.